jinghuazhao/FM-pipeline/README.md

 ```
 git clone https://github.com/jinghuazhao/FM-pipeline
 ```
-The setup is in line with summary statistics from consortia where only RSid are given for the fact that their chromosomal position may be changed over different builds.

 ## USAGE

-Before start, settings at the beginning of the script need to be changed and only minor change is expected after this.
+Settings at the beginning of the script are expected to change along with minor ones afterwards.
 ```bash
 # software flags: 1=enable